saiyan9/Query-A-Music-Store-Database/README.md

 *  README.md

 ## Skills Used
-*  Queries
-  Please include a text file that includes each of the queries used to create the visualizations.

   * All SQL queries run without errors and produce the intended results.
   * Each SQL query needs to include one or more explicit join(s).
 The query's JOIN or JOINs should be necessary to answer the question.
   * If a question does not require a JOIN, please change the question to be one that does.